zzimamit7/zzimamit7/README.md

-- 👋 Hi, I’m @zzimamit7
+- 👋 Hi, I’m Amit Kumar Chaudhary
 - 👀 I’m interested in coding and development
-- 🌱 I’m currently learning BTech from LNCT Group of College
+- 🌱 I’m currently pursuing B-Tech from LNCT Group of College
 - 💞️ I’m looking to collaborate on your Project

 <!---